Clicky

 What Are The Benefits Of Seeking God?

-There are many benefits to seeking God.
+There are many benefits to seeking out God.
 One of the most important things is that we can come to know Him and have a relationship with Him[1].
 Through this relationship, we can receive guidance, wisdom, and comfort.

 Additionally, He often blesses us with other blessings as well, such as good health, financial stability, and strong relationships.
 For the Lord, your God, is a merciful God.
 He will not leave you, destroy you, or forget the covenant with your fathers that He swore to them.